amnesia-ciso/mnsinstall/README.md

 # IN PROGRESS:
-Docker container in Docker Hub; files remove script after installation;
+* Docker container in Docker Hub;
+* files remove script after installation;
-Version without macbook efi boot installation;
+* Version without macbook efi boot installation;
-Add putty in software list;
+* Add putty in software list;

 # ALSO YOU CAN TEXT ME AND I WILL MAKE INSTALL-SCRIPT WITH YOUR SOFTWARE LIST
+EMAIL - ciso@tuta.io

 # MANUAL:STAGE DOWNLOAD(1-4) INSTALL(5-8)
 1. OPEN Terminal